maxbrand24/MECH105-Algorithms/Numerical Methods/LU Factorization/README.md

+# LU Factorization with Partial Pivoting
+---
-This MATLAB function determines the LU Factorization of a square matrix The algorithm will use partial pivoting.
+**Summary:** This MATLAB function determines the LU Factorization of a square matrix The algorithm will use partial pivoting.
-There is error checking included and the inputs are A. The outputs are L, U, and P.
+There is also error checking included.
+---
+**Inputs:**
+-A
+---
+**Outputs:**
+-L
+-U
+-P